2M4U/Complex-DiscordJS-Bot-Template/README.md

 Support For Self-hosting
 =
+> *It is **__NOT__** recomended that you try to self-host this source as it's regularly updated and can have breaking changes rendering your self-hosted instance to break*

-You can join our [Botcordia Community](https://top.gg/servers/776733782560473099/join) for more help how to self-host this repository.
+However if you wish to continue to self-host this repository you can join our [Botcordia Community](https://top.gg/servers/776733782560473099/join) for more help how to self-host this repository.

  <p style="text-align: center;">Copyright &copy; 2020 Botcordia Community, All rights reserved.</p>